Skip to main content

 // sphere.setBearerToken("USER_ACCESS_TOKEN");

-Intuition: This is like making a bank transfer where the service fee is deducted from the transfer amount itself, and you don't need a separate balance for network charges.
-You specify the recipient, amount, and currency (token & chain).
+Intuition: This is like making a bank transfer where you need to verify your identity with each transaction.
+The service fee is deducted from the transfer amount itself, and you don't need a separate balance for network charges.
+You specify the recipient, amount, currency (token & chain), and your authentication credentials.

 Flow: